aarong/feedme-spec/README.md

   after the feed deltas have been applied.
 It may be omitted if the server does not wish to enable feed data verification.
 If included, it must be exactly 24 characters long.

-Client behavior:

-- The client must not respond to the server.

-- If the feed referenced by the message is not understood to be `open`, then the server has violated the specification and the client should discard the message.

-- The client must apply any feed delta operations to its local copy of the feed data.
-Operations must be applied in array-order.

-- If the sequence of delta operations received from the server is invalid given the current state of the feed data, then the server has violated the specification.
-The client should close the feed and may attempt to re-open it.

-- If the server transmits a feed data hash, the client should validate its post-delta copy of the feed data against it.
-To do so, the client must:

-  1. Generate a JSON encoding of its local feed data object.
-Canonicalize the encoding by serializing object properties in lexicographical order and removing all non-meaningful whitespace.

-  2. Take an MD5 hash of that text, encode it as a Base64 string, and validate it against the hash string transmitted by the server.

-  3. If the hash check fails, then the server has seemingly violated the specification.
-The client should close the feed and may attempt to re-open it.

-Server behavior:

-- The server may use `ActionRevelation` messages to reveal:

-  1. `Client Actions` explicitly invoked using `Action` messages.

-  2. `Deemed Actions` that the server considers to have taken place without a triggering `Action` message.

-- When revealing an action on a feed, the server must send all clients with that feed open exactly one `ActionRevelation` message.
-The same message must be sent to all clients.

-- If a client opens a feed and then performs an action that is revealed on that feed, it must receive an `ActionRevelation` message like any other client with that feed open.
-The server may transmit the `ActionResponse` and `ActionRevelation` messages to that client in any order.

-- If the feed data has changed as a result of the action, then the server must describe those changes by sending a sequence of delta operations as part of the `ActionRevelation` message.
-Delta operations must be sequentially valid given the current state of client feed data, as determined by the initial `FeedOpenResponse` message and subsequent `ActionRevelation` messages.

-- Optionally, the server may enable feed data integrity checks by including a `FeedMD5` parameter with the action revelation.
-In that case, it must:

-  1. Generate a JSON encoding of the post-delta feed data object.
-Canonicalize the encoding by serializing object properties in lexicographical order and removing all non-meaningful whitespace.

-  2. Take an MD5 hash of that text, encode it as a Base64 string, and transmit it to the client as the `FeedMD5` parameter.

 Messages must satisfy the following JSON Schema: